City Arts magazine, Northwest Film Forum, and 12toRain present videOasis: A Night of Music Videos

 Announcing Children's Film Festival Seattle 2014

 The 11-day extravaganza celebrates the best and brightest in international cinema for children, and will include more than 130 films from 32 countries, including Azerbaijan, Mozambique, Morocco, Indonesia and Iran.
-The festival will include live performances, animation, features, shorts and hands-on filmmaking workshops, all crafted with care to appeal to the next generation of movie lovers.
+The festival will also feature live performances, animation, features, shorts and hands-on filmmaking workshops, all crafted with care to appeal to the next generation of movie-lovers ages 3 to 15.

 “This year, so many international filmmakers have sent us shorts and features that are full of enchantment, intrigue and transformation,” said Shepherd, who has directed the festival since its inception.
 "It will be very thrilling to present this cinema magic to our young audiences.
-And as always, we're excited to present films that serve as a vibrant, colorful and sensitive bridge to the world beyond Seattle."
+And as always, we're excited to present films that serve as a vibrant and colorful bridge to the world beyond Seattle."

 Opening weekend also includes a rockin' pajama party on Friday, Jan.
-24, with the well-loved Seattle “kindie” band Recess Monkey, and an all-you-can-eat pancake breakfast and film smorgasbord on Saturday, Jan.
-25.
+24, with the well-loved Seattle “kindie” band Recess Monkey—the event features live music, a dance party for kids, free cupcakes and a preview of animated films in this year’s festival.

-Festival highlights in 2014 include award-winning feature films from The Netherlands (Mike Says Goodbye and The Zigzag Kid, featuring a performance by Isabella Rossellini), Germany (Ricky: Three’s A Crowd and Windstorm), Switzerland (Horizon Beautiful), Azerbaijan (Buta), Mexico (Canela), China (My Avatar Horse) and Poland (Gabriel).
+Film highlights in 2014 include award-winning features from The Netherlands (Mike Says Goodbye and The Zigzag Kid, featuring a performance by Isabella Rossellini), Germany (Ricky: Three’s A Crowd and Windstorm), Switzerland (Horizon Beautiful), Azerbaijan (Buta), Mexico (Canela), China (My Avatar Horse) and Poland (Gabriel).

-Notable among the short film programs are new children's films from Latin America, a spotlight on films created by indigenous filmmakers from North America and Australia and several programs of new animation.
+Notable among the short film programs are new children's films from Latin America, a spotlight on films created by indigenous filmmakers from North America and Australia and several programs of stellar new animation.
+Northwest filmmakers are well represented in this year’s festival, with new offerings from local animators and live action filmmakers including Tess Martin, Drew Christie, Stefan Gruber, Jeremy Mackie and 18-year old Hadley Hillel.

 Children's Film Festival Seattle 2014: January 23 – February 2, 2014

-• Festival background, stills and screener details for press available December 15 via Northwest Film Forum’s Press Dropbox.
-Until then, contact lizATnwfilmforum.org
+• Festival background, stills and screener details for press are available via Northwest Film Forum’s Press Dropbox.
+Please contact publicityATnwfilmforum.org for access

 • Festival press launch: January 9